KeerthanaaSaravanan/Circulate-the-values-of-N-variables/README.md

 ## Algorithm:
 ### Step 1:
+Define a function named circulate.
 ### Step 2:
+Take a list as input from the user and assign it to the variable l.
 ### Step 3:
-Get the value from the user for the number of rotation
+Take an integer as input from the user and assign it to the variable n.
 ### Step 4:
-Using the slicing concept rotate the list

-### Step 5:
+Update the list l by taking the slice from index n to the end of the list and appending it with the slice from the start of the list to index n.
 ### Step 6:
-End the program
+Print the updated list l with the message “After circulating the values are:”.

 ## Program:
 ```
 #Program to circulate N values.